Purple: China

-In ancient China, purple was obtained not through the Mediterranean mollusc, but purple gromwell.
+In ancient China, purple was obtained not through the Mediterranean mollusk, but purple gromwell.
 The dye obtained did not easily adhere to fabrics, making purple fabrics expensive.
 Purple became a fashionable color in the state of Qi (齊, 1046 BC–221 BC) because its ruler, Duke Huan of Qi, developed a preference for it.
 As a result, the price of purple fabric was over five times that of plain fabric.
 His minister, Guan Zhong (管仲), eventually convinced him to relinquish this preference.

 China was the first culture to develop a synthetic purple color.

 An old hypothesis suggested links between the Chinese purple and blue and Egyptian blue, however, molecular structure analysis and evidence such as the absence of lead in Egyptian blue and the lack of examples of Egyptian blue in China, argued against the hypothesis.
 The use of quartz, barium, and lead components in ancient Chinese glass and Han purple and Han blue has been used to suggest a connection between glassmaking and the manufacture of pigments, and to prove the independence of the Chinese invention.
 Taoist alchemists may have developed Han purple from their knowledge of glassmaking.

 Lead is used by the pigment maker to lower the melting point of the barium in Han Purple.

 Purple was regarded as a secondary color in ancient China.
 In classical times, secondary colors were not as highly prized as the five primary colors of the Chinese spectrum, and purple was used to allude to impropriety, in contrast to crimson, which was deemed a primary color and symbolized legitimacy.
 Nevertheless, by the 6th century AD, purple was ranked above crimson.
 Several changes to the ranks of colors occurred after that time.